allenai/allenact/docs/tutorials/training-a-pointnav-model.md

 ## Config File Setup
 Now comes the most important part of the tutorial, we are going to write an experiment config file.

-Unlike a library that can be imported into python, **embodied-ai** is structured as a framework with a runner script called `ddmain.py` which will run the experiment specified in a config file.
+Unlike a library that can be imported into python, **embodied-rl** is structured as a framework with a runner script called `ddmain.py` which will run the experiment specified in a config file.
 This design forces us to keep meticulous records of exactly which settings were used to produce a particular result, which can be very useful given how expensive RL models are to train.

 We will start by creating a new directory inside the `projects` directory.
 We can name this whatever we want but for now, we will go with `robothor_pointnav_tutuorial`.
 Then we can create a directory called